 Where to have lunch in Xiamen:

-Here you can have the catch of the day in a great variety and at a convenient price, perfect if you eat with friends so you can order together a big plate of fish (that’s the local way!).
+Here you can have the catch of the day in a great variety and at a convenient price, perfect if you eat with friends so you can order together with a big plate of fish (that’s the local way!).

 Address 思明区湖滨中路7号 Hubin Middle Road 7

 Where to have dinner in Xiamen

 Try the 沙茶面 Shacha-style noodles (about RMB 20-60).
 These are Xiamen’s original and distinctive noodles!
 They are served in a spicy peanut soup to which you can add more ingredients like eggs, tofu, fish, meatballs, and chitlings.
 There are three historic shops in Xiamen:

 月华沙茶面 Yuehua Shacha Noodles.
 The shop is hidden in an alley in the Zhongshan shopping street area.
 Look at the map to find it, or ask the locals.
 Address: 镇邦路78号